pionere/devilutionX/docs/building.md

 ### General
 - `-DCMAKE_BUILD_TYPE=Release` change build type to release and optimize for distribution.
-- `-DNONET=ON` disable network support, this also removes the need for the ASIO and Sodium.
+- `-DVERSION_NUM=XXX` set version number (project version) to the desired value.
 - `-DUSE_SDL1=ON` build for SDL v1 instead of v2, not all features are supported under SDL v1, notably upscaling.
 - `-DCMAKE_TOOLCHAIN_FILE=../CMake/32bit.cmake` generate 32bit builds on 64bit platforms (remember to use the `linux32` command if on Linux).
 - `-DNOSOUND=ON` disable sound support
+- `-DSTREAM_ALL_AUDIO=ON` stream all the audio.
+For extremely RAM-constrained platforms
 - `-DNOWIDESCREEN=ON` disable widescreen support
-- `-DNONET=ON` disable network support
+- `-DNONET=ON` disable network support, this also removes the need for the ASIO and Sodium.
+- `-DINET_MODE=ON` enable validation of network messages
 - `-DADAPTIVE_NETUPDATE=OFF` disable adaptive network
 - `-DNETENCRYPT=OFF` disable encryption of network messages
 - `-DTCPIP=OFF` disable tcp/ip support